braboj/tutorial-testing/README.md

 ## Introduction

-QA is a short name for Quality and Assurance.
+Testing is part of the Quality Assurance (QA) and Quality Control (QC) processes.
 It the narrow sense it is a validation of the software during the software development process.
-The validation itself is called testing.

 ## Concepts